MadeByIbukunoluwa/C--Web-Apis/WebApiNotes.md

     - Unable to resolve service for type 'Catalog.Repositories.IInMemItemsRepository' while attempting to activate 'Catalog.Controllers.ItemsController'....

 You should register your dependency using the AddScoped method , here we registered the IInMemItemsRepository dependency using the AddScoped method.

+So this is how i registered the dependency
+    - builder.Services.AddScoped<IInMemItemsRepository, InMemItemsRepository>();

+a mongodb client is an adapter we can use to interfae with mongodb

+You can see the dependencies you are using in .csproj folder

+A collection is the way mongodb stores collection of entities together

+Docker - simple definition - it is a standalone package of software that includes everything needed to run an application

+When we run and execute a docker image, it is called a docker container

+That docker container is going to run in the docker engine